 Sexual Assault Information

 Sexual Misconduct Prevention Program and Policy.
 Sexual misconduct is specifically prohibited on the Arkansas Tech University campus or in connection with any of the programs and activities it sponsors.
 Students committing sex offenses, whether on or off campus, are subject to University disciplinary action as well as criminal action.
-A sex offense is defined, in general, as any sexual act directed against another person, forcibly and/or against that person’s will or not forcibly or against the person’s will where the victim is incapable of giving consent (FBI National Incident Based Reporting System).Sexual misconduct includes: sexual exploitation, sexual harassment, non-consensual sexual contact and non-consensual sexual intercourse.
-The complete Sexual Misconduct Policy is located in Article III, Section F of the Student Code of Conduct.
+A sex offense is defined, in general, as any sexual act directed against another person, forcibly and/or against that persons will or not forcibly or against the persons will where the victim is incapable of giving consent (FBI National Incident Based Reporting System).Sexual misconduct includes: sexual exploitation, sexual harassment, non-consensual sexual contact and non-consensual sexual intercourse.
+The complete Sexual Misconduct Policy is located here.

 Awareness and Prevention Programs.
-Sexual aggression and assault awareness and prevention programming is presented regularly during the year through the collaborative efforts of Residence Life and Student Services departments including Counseling Services and the Department of Public Safety.
+Sexual aggression and assault awareness and prevention programming is presented regularly during the year through the collaborative efforts within Student Affairs.
 Educational and informational programming related to sexual aggression and assault awareness is an essential part of freshman orientation and residence life programming.
 Guest speakers with related expertise are also brought to campus by Registered Student Organizations.
-Counseling Services provides a variety of related educational and informational media for campus community use upon request.The Counseling Services website contains a link with additional information regarding sexual aggression and assault at http://www.atu.edu/cslcenter/ .
+Counseling Services provides a variety of related educational and informational media for campus community use upon request.The Counseling Services website contains a link with additional information regarding sexual aggression and assault at https://www.atu.edu/cslcenter/ .
 Upon request, the Department of Public Safety provides safe rides after dark on campus to students in residence halls.
 Through these combined efforts, students are educated and informed about preventative, sensitive and responsible actions which they can take to increase personal safety, including the following tips.

 The Arkansas statute of rape is genderless, which means that rape victims/survivors and perpetrators of sexual assault may be either men or women.
 Sexual assault occurs when consent has not been given freely by the victim, whenever the victim fears that he or she will be injured if he or she does not submit, whenever the victim is incapable of giving consent or resisting due to alcohol or drugs and whenever the perpetrator uses physical force, threat, coercion or intimidation to overpower the victim.
 Sexual misconduct may violate both a University policy as well as constitute criminal activity.